Search: 192 results

 how he entered into the house of God and ate the bread of the presentation, which it was not permitted for him or for those with him to eat, but only for the priests?

-Or have ye not read in the law, how that the priests in the temple break the Sabbath day, and yet are blameless?
+"Have you not read in the Law how on the Sabbath the priests in the Temple break the Sabbath and are guiltless?

 A crushed reed he will not break, and a smoldering wick he will not extinguish, until he brings justice to victory.